luarvic/click2approve/README.md

 # File Manager Specification

-The File Manager is a web application that allows to:
+The File Manager is a web application that is designed to:

 - Upload files of the following types:
     - PDF;